-7. Upon summarising the final results of elections, the CEC shall post information about election results on its website by each electoral precinct.
-The CEC shall, not later than on the following day, give this information to the press and other media, and publish a summary protocol of election results on its website and give it to the Legislative Herald of Georgia that shall publish it in two day time.
+7. Upon summarising the final results of elections, the CEC shall post information about election results on its website and give it to the Legislative Herald of Georgia that shall publish it in two days' time.

 8. The CEC shall make the protocols referred to in Article 71(14) of this Law public, as well as shall ensure the immediate publication thereof on the CEC website.
 At the same time, if electoral precinct results have been appealed to the court as defined by the legislation of Georgia, the CEC shall be obliged to make proper note thereof in the respective protocol published on the website immediately after the official notification.